UKRN-Open-Research/t3-esrc/_episodes/discussion.md

 > - What exercises work best for what learning objectives
 > - Feedback on your workshop plan
 > - Best practices that you aren't sure about
-> - General questions about open access publishing
+> - General questions about open access publishing and data sharing {: .objectives}
-{: .objectives}